Table squash

 Table squash is a sport for two players which is an evolution of table tennis and uses similar rules and equipment.
 The game is played by placing a table tennis table against a playing wall with the net remaining on the table perpendicular to the wall.
 Each player stands on the opposite side of the table facing the wall on either side of an imaginary line as if the net was extended backwards.
-Players each use table tennis rackets and take turns to play a table tennis ball off the playing wall onto the table on the opponents side of the net, except on serves where the ball must first bounce on the servers side of the net on the table.
+Players each use table tennis rackets and take turns to play a table tennis ball off the playing wall onto the table on the opponent's side of the net, except on serves where the ball must first bounce on the server's side of the net on the table.

 History

 The game was created in 2009 in Leeds, United Kingdom.
 Originally played using a domestic kitchen table, considerably smaller than a table tennis table, the game was created as an alternative to traditional table tennis for locations where there isn't room for a full size table and room to navigate around it.
 The game originated with few rules as a social occasion to strike a ball around before the initial draft of the official rules was generated in October 2009.